 The National Alliance of State and Territorial AIDS Directors (NASTAD) works in partnership with HRSA’s HIV/AIDS Bureau under this cooperative agreement to provide training and technical assistance to Part B/AIDS Drug Assistance Programs (ADAPs) under the Ryan White HIV/AIDS Program.
-Part B/ADAPs are administered by state health departments.
+Part B/ADAPs are administered by state and territorial health departments.

 TA and Training Services